cloudfoundry/cli/.github/CONTRIBUTING.md

    [Product Style Guide](https://github.com/cloudfoundry/cli/wiki/CLI-Product-Specific-Style-Guide),
    and [Internationalization Guide](https://github.com/cloudfoundry/cli/wiki/Internationalization-Guide).
 1. Fork the project repository.
-1. Create a feature branch from the earliest branch that's [appropriate for your change](#cli-versions) (e.g. `git checkout v8 && git checkout -b better_cli`) and make changes on this branch
+1. Create a feature branch from the earliest branch that's [appropriate for your change](#cli-versions) (e.g. for v9 `git checkout main && git checkout -b main_better_cli`) and make changes on this branch
    * Follow the other sections on this page to [set up your development environment](#development-environment-setup), [build `cf`](#building-the-cf-binary) and [run the tests](#testing).
    * Tests are required for any changes.
-1. Push to your fork (e.g. `git push origin better_cli`) and [submit a pull request](https://help.github.com/articles/creating-a-pull-request)
+1. Push to your fork (e.g. `git push origin main_better_cli`) and [submit a pull request](https://help.github.com/articles/creating-a-pull-request)
-1. The cf CLI team will merge your changes from the versioned branch (e.g. v8) to main for you after the PR is merged.
+1. The cf CLI team will merge your PR after review.

 Note: All contributions must be sent using GitHub Pull Requests.
 We prefer a small, focused pull request with a clear message